vistadataproject/vistadataproject.github.io/demo2/index.md

 REM: 9 work details (AUDIOLOGY x 2 but maybe one is a dud?) and

-TODO:
-- audiology dud?
-- entered by for LAB
-- make sure health factors
-- a/c for consult
-- suggest document changes to
-(see issues)
-- READ DOCUMENT OF PHONE as should be in person ??? ie/ CPT wrong?

 1. 21st has WD MH 1 with V CPT/V POV/V PROVIDER and Document off it.
 Document not entered til the 24th, signed on the 1st of the following month.
    * JENSEN and JENSEN: by a provider called JENSEN at a location named for him
    * CPT is less precise that the two part DSS